calltelemetry/calltelemetry/kubernetes/dev_environment_notes.md

 # Creating a Lab Instance

 This document will walk through the steps to create a lab instance for Call Telemetry.
-The instance will be compeletely isolated from the production instance in a difference namesapce, including using a different Postgres cluster.
+The instance will be completely isolated from the production instance in a different namespace, including using a different Postgres cluster.

 ## Create Dev Namespace